caelcs/robots/README.md

 components and by adding test cases scenario you play around with it.

 There I added the sample that you described in the PDF.

+just checkout the project, and within the folder run:

+`./gradlew test`